TheMonk2121/ai-dev-tasks/000_core/002_TASK-LIST_TEMPLATE.md

 - `pydantic-settings` for typed configuration and layered env files
 - Postgres (+pgvector; optional TimescaleDB) as the datastore
 - Evaluation **profiles** (`real`, `gold`, `mock`) with Makefile entrypoints
-- CI gates (ruff, pyright, pytest budgets, eval gates) and deterministic seeds
+- CI gates (ruff, pytest budgets, eval gates) and deterministic seeds
 - Artifact provenance and Git LFS for large binaries

 No emojis in work docs.